haranlakha/cinema/README.md

 ## Compile code

-Build the application in your favourite IDE (I use [IntelliJ](https://www.jetbrains.com/idea/))
+Build the application in your favourite IDE (I use [IntelliJ](https://www.jetbrains.com/idea/)).

 ## Run code

-Run the code within your IDE
+Run the code within your IDE.